andrea-giovannetti/site/_pages/teaching.md

 nav_order: 6
 ---

-A quick summary of my work as uni lecturer.
-Feel free to drop me an email for teaching evaluations!
+A brief summary of my work as uni lecturer.
+Feel free to drop an email for teaching evaluations!

 At [ACU](https://www.acu.edu.au/) (2024):